Please ensure Javascript is enabled for purposes of website accessibility

 A grade 4 in GCSE English is invaluable to many employers.
 Students may also wish to continue on to another college course that may require a pass at GCSE English.

-Conor Ward, BTEC student
+Edward Smith, BTEC student